 The lab course is designed to be taken with CS230.
 Students will devote a lot of time to writing programs, testing them, and fixing errors.
-The programming assignments will help students learn key features of the C++ language and improve their programming, selections, loops, functions, arrays, objects and classes, pointers and dynamic memory management, templates and vectors, file I/O, operator overloading, inheritance and polymorphism, exception handling.
-Pre-requisite: None
+The programming assignments will help students learn key features of the C++ language and improve their programming skills.
+Topics include: elementary programming, selections, loops, functions, arrays, objects and classes, pointers and dynamic memory management, templates and vectors, file I/O, operator overloading, inheritance and polymorphism, exception handling.